theDierickxLab/theDierickxLab/openings/index.md

 {% include section.html %}

-## Join

-We are always on the lookout for passionate people!
+## We are always on the lookout for passionate people!
 Students and postdoctoral researchers who are interested in joining our lab are welcome to contact us for more information.

 {% include link.html type="email" link="pieterjan.dierickx@mpi-bn.mpg.de" text="Apply Now" icon="" style="button" %}
 {:.center}